ethersphere/swarm-guide/contents/gettingstarted.rst

 Verifying that your local Swarm node is up
 -------------------------------------------

-When running, ``go-swarm`` is accessible through an HTTP API on port 8500.
+When running, ``swarm`` is accessible through an HTTP API on port 8500.
 Confirm that it is up and running by pointing your browser to http://localhost:8500

 .. _connect-ens:

 How do I enable ENS name resolution?
 =====================================

 The `Ethereum Name Service <http://ens.readthedocs.io/en/latest/introduction.html>`_ is based on a suite of smart contracts running on the Ethereum main network.
-Thus, in order to use the ENS to resolve names to swarm content hashes, ``go-swarm`` has to connect to a ``geth`` instance that is connected to the Ethereum main net.
+Thus, in order to use the ENS to resolve names to swarm content hashes, ``swarm`` has to connect to a ``geth`` instance that is connected to the Ethereum main net.
 This is done using the ``--ens-api '/path/to/geth/datadir/geth.ipc'`` flag.

 First you must start your geth node and establish connection with Ethereum main network with the following command: